mozilla/prospector/recallMonkey/README.md

 RecallMonkey
 ============

-RecallMonkey is an attempt to create a better search engine for Firefox history so you can quickly rediscover content you've visited in the past.
+A better search feature for Firefox history.